-Unlike other forms of bankruptcy, chapter 7 filing does not require you to create a repayment plan.
-Rather, chapter 7 bankruptcy is ideal for people who are behind on a great deal of unsecured debt including credit cards, medical bills, and the like.
-In Arizona, there are certain eligibility requirements you must meet to qualify for a chapter 7 bankruptcy, along with required credit counseling and financial management courses.
+Unlike other forms of bankruptcy, Chapter 7 filing does not require you to create a repayment plan.
+Rather, Chapter 7 bankruptcy is ideal for people who are behind on a great deal of unsecured debt, including credit cards, medical bills, and the like.
+In the state of Arizona, there are certain eligibility requirements you must meet to qualify for a Chapter 7 bankruptcy, along with required credit counseling and financial management courses.
 This all helps to set you up for success and to help you manage finances to avoid subsequent financial strain and bankruptcy.

-Prior to filing chapter 7 bankruptcy, a complete review of your current financial status that includes an inventory of assets and liabilities, is required to determine whether you qualify to file.
-At The Rock Law Firm, we can help you harness the power of the justice system and negotiate the best outcomes.
+Prior to filing Chapter 7 bankruptcy, a complete review of your current financial status, including an inventory of assets and liabilities, is required to determine whether you qualify to file.
+At The Rock Law Firm, we can help you harness the power of the justice system and negotiate the best financial outcomes.

 Alternatives to Chapter 7 Bankruptcy

-Prior to following through with a chapter 7 bankruptcy, there are several things that you should be aware of, including alternatives.
-Some alternatives to chapter 7 filing include negotiating with creditors to reduce or consolidate your debts or extend the due dates to allow you more time to reorganize your finances.
+Prior to following through with a Chapter 7 bankruptcy, there are several things that you should be aware of, including the possible alternatives.
+Some alternatives to Chapter 7 filing include negotiating with creditors to reduce or consolidate your debts, or extend the due dates to allow you more time to reorganize your finances.
 Credit counseling and audits are a great way to take a deep dive into your debts and obligations to discover manageable options.
-If you own a business or are a partnership in a cooperation, a chapter 11 bankruptcy may offer the ability to reorganize your debts without liquidating your assets.
-Another option is chapter 13 bankruptcy filing, which allows you to keep your possessions and renegotiate repayment terms to creditors.
+If you own a business or are a partnership in a cooperation, a Chapter 11 bankruptcy may offer the ability to reorganize your debts without liquidating your assets.
+Another option is Chapter 13 bankruptcy filing, which allows you to keep your possessions and renegotiate repayment terms to creditors.

 It is always a wise idea to know all of your options before filing for bankruptcy.
-At The Rock Law Firm, we can help you better understand all the laws and what will benefit you most.
+At Rock Law Firm in Phoenix, we can help you better understand all the bankruptcy laws and what will benefit you the most.
 Contact us to schedule your complimentary consultation today.

 Chapter 7 Bankruptcy Eligibility

-Must have lived in Arizona for the previous 2 years, or meet other residential exceptions if you have lived in Arizona for less than 2 years.
+You must have lived in Arizona for the previous 2 years, or meet other residential exceptions if you have lived in Arizona for less than 2 years

 Must meet means test eligibility with a debt to income evaluation

-The amount and type of debt you carry will be compared to income you receive and used to determine your eligibility.
+The amount and type of debt you carry will be compared to the income you receive and used to determine your eligibility.
 There are exemptions that apply to certain assets and income types.
-To determine your eligibility, your unique circumstances will be evaluated.
+To determine your eligibility, your unique circumstances will need to be evaluated.

 Your Rock in the Storm of Debt

-At Rock Law Firm, our effective legal team harnesses the power of the rock of justice to help stop creditors’ harassment and find the solutions you need.
+At Rock Law Firm of Phoenix, our effective legal team harnesses the power of the rock of justice to help stop creditors’ harassment and find the solutions you need.
 We understand that life happens and circumstances change, which is why we offer judgement-free bankruptcy assistance with zero-down financing options.
 Don’t face bankruptcy alone, contact us to schedule your complimentary consultation today.

 How Chapter 7 Bankruptcy Works

 Chapter 7 bankruptcy works a little differently than the other types of bankruptcy as it involves liquidating assets to pay off unsecured debt.
 Chapter 7 bankruptcy is ideal for those with a significant amount of unsecured debt, including credit cards, medical bills, and personal loans.
-The process begins with determining if you qualify for chapter 7 and whether chapter 7 is the right choice for you.
+The process begins with determining if you qualify for Chapter 7 and whether or not Chapter 7 is the right choice for you.
 Then, you will take a credit counseling course required by the court.
 To prepare for your meeting with an attorney, you will need: